 Some “slightly better than expected” data over the last month has hit the pause button on gold’s record-breaking bull run.
 The economy is open for business again and, apparently, unemployment is falling.
 But this is all temporary.
 Beneath the surface of the emerging data, the picture doesn’t look so pretty.
-Wise firms like Rockridge Resources Ltd. (TSX.V: ROCK) know this and are plowing full steam ahead, going long on gold.
+That’s why we’re seeing Sean Hannity Goldco endorsements, and why wise firms like Rockridge Resources Ltd. (TSX.V: ROCK) are plowing full steam ahead, going long on gold.

 This has earned them a spot on the latest edition of the Laurentian Bank Securities Equity Research Mining Watchlist.
 What’s got the bank’s analysts particularly excited is Rockridge’s latest diamond drill program at their flagship Raney Gold Project.
 With high-grade gold already identified at the site, the coming months will see a whole range of exciting results being released by Rockridge as they test the extent of it.

 What this is doing is creating the perfect storm of buying opportunity, and investors should be paying close attention to this rising star.
 With gold’s next bull run fast approaching and Rockridge having just announced that they’re kicking off the follow up to their successful spring drilling program, now’s the time to be watching this hot junior minor.

 Rockridge’s perfect timing and their Raney Gold Project

 Rockridge has just announced the commencement of its next drilling program at the high-grade Raney Gold Project.
 This program is the extension of their spring exploration, undertaken out at this flagship prospective gold site.

 All throughout the 2,000-meter spring program, Rockridge consistently hit high-grade intercepts, including a highlight of 28g/t gold over 6 meters at a shallow depth of 95 meters.